 Our analysis covers trends throughout the recruitment funnel from the application stage to hires.
 We’re excited to share the top prevalent diversity trends for 2020 to help inform your strategy for a more diverse and inclusive workplace.

 Underrepresented minority groups

-At Jumpstart, our working definition of an underrepresented minority is someone who identifies as female or non-binary, or whose race or ethnicity is one or more of the following:
+At Canvas, our working definition of an underrepresented minority is someone who identifies as female or non-binary, or whose race or ethnicity is one or more of the following:

 African American / Black Hispanic / LatinX

 American Indian” / Alaskan Native Native Hawaiian / Other Pacific Islander

 This URM definition alipns with much of the industry and how the EEOC defines it.
 But, we know that people are multidimensional.
 We're committed to addinp new definitions of URGs in the future to provide a more holistic, intersectional view of Canvas.